rushab-shah/research-insights-extractor/README.md

 - Handling of complex PDF layouts: Some research papers may have complex layouts which could affect the feature extraction.
 - Improve the speed of feature extraction: The extraction process can be made faster with optimized algorithms or parallel processing.
 - Expanding the set of features: The set of key features extracted can be expanded based on requirements.
+- Handling API Keys more securely: Currently we do not use any secure method of using API Keys.
+This will however change and more robust and secure methods can be applied
+- Ability to add more PDFs: Currently we work with the fixed set of PDFs that are provided.
+This can be easily extended to be able to dynamically add or delete new PDFs from the UI in the future.